jamoma/jamoma2/README.md

 ## Unit Testing

 Where relevant, unit tests should include in comments any reference code or processes used to generate the expected results.
 For mathematical or dsp cases the preferred environment is Octave.
-To set that up on a Mac running Yosemite:
+While full directions for installing Octave can be found on [this wiki](http://wiki.octave.org/Main_Page), the following provides basic steps to set it up on a Mac running Yosemite using Homebrew:

 ```
 # if you do not have homebrew installed, visit http://brew.sh/